aalto-grades/aalto-grades/SECURITY.md

 Create a new issue using the **Report a security vulnerability** template.

-thank you for reporting!
+Thank you for reporting!
 We will try to get back to you as soon as possible.